This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 Every year, we celebrate European Day of Languages by having our own ‘European day’.

-Each class selects a country in Europe to study.
-The children learn about a range of things such as the country’s main land features, key cities and towns, famous landmarks, food specialities, famous people and key events in the country’s history.
+The children learn about a range of things about different countries, such as the country’s main land features, key cities and towns, famous landmarks, food specialties, famous people and key events in the country’s history.
 The day is always full of research and practical activities like artwork and food tasting – we always thoroughly enjoy it!

 Music